Jürgen Czarske

 Jürgen W. Czarske is a German electrical engineer and a measurement system technician.
-He is the director of the TU Dresden Biomedical Computational Laser Systems competence center and a co-opted professor of physics.
+He is the director of the TU Dresden Biomedical Computational Laser Systems competence center and of Institute of Circuits and Systems of Faculty Electrical and Computer Engineering and a co-opted professor of physics.
+He is adjunct professor of Optical Sciences, Wyant College, University of Arizona, Tucson, USA.

 Career

-Jürgen Czarske grew up on a farm of 20 hectares in the small village of Garbek in the northernmost state of Schleswig-Holstein.
-The path in the farming family seemed to have been mapped out for generations, but with success at school and hobbies in physics, chemistry and electronics, perspectives have changed.
+Jürgen Czarske grew up on a farm of 20 hectares in the small village of Garbek in the northernmost state of Germany, that is Schleswig-Holstein.
 After graduating from high school with distinctions, he began studying electrical engineering and physics at the University of Hanover until 1991.
-He was enrolled at the Fernuniversität Hagen (Open University Hagen), too.
-From 1986 to 1991 he received a grant from Siemens.
 He carried out several research internships in Munich at Siemens AG.
+Due to his outstanding achievements in the Prediploma/Bachelor in electrical engineering, an IQ test at the Siemens headquarters in Munich in 1985, as well as the practical work on hardware and software at Siemens in Hofmannstrasse/Munich, he received the Siemens scholarship from 1986 to 1991, which also allowed him to study physics.
 He received his doctorate summa cum laude in 1995 at the Institute for Metrology in Mechanical Engineering at the University of Hanover with a topic from laser measurement technology.
 From 1995 to 2004 he worked at the Laser Laser Zentrum Hannover, most recently as head of the measurement technology department.
 From 1996 to 2001 he worked temporarily at research institutions in Japan and the United States of America.
 After completing his habilitation in the field of measurement technology in the mechanical engineering department of the University of Hanover in 2003, he has been a C4 professor at the Faculty of Electrical Engineering and Information Technology at the TU Dresden since 2004.
 Prof Czarske is Director of the Institute of Circuits and Systems, since 2016, and of the Center Biomedical Computational Laser Systems (BIOLAS), since 2019.
-He is Elected Member of Scientific Society for Laser Technology (WLT e.V.), Erlangen, since 2017, and Advisor of the OPTICA-SPIE-Student Chapter of TU Dresden, dresdenoptik.de, since 2022.
-In 2022 has was selected as outstanding editor for Light: Advanced Manufacturing (LAM) of Nature Publishing, China.
+He is Elected Member of Scientific Society for Laser Technology (WLT e.V.), Erlangen, since 2017, and Advisor of the OPTICA-SPIE-Student Chapter of TU Dresden, since 2022.
+In 2022 he was selected as outstanding editor for Light: Advanced Manufacturing (LAM), China.
+Since 2023 Prof. Czarske is member of editorial board of Light: Science and Applications of Nature.
+Since 2024 he is member of editorial board of Advanced Photonics of SPIE (the international society of optics and photonics, Washington, USA).